🧘 Curs nou de Abheda Yoga

 “What are these two horrible shapes at the door?
 Aren’t they killers?” the Bon followers asked further.
 “What are they made of and what is their purpose?”

-“These two guardians of the threshold are representatives of the glorious Lekden Nakpo, the terrible great (god), Master of All Magical Powers,” the King said.
-“He is the executor of those who violate his sacred vows, but he is also an ally of those who follow the mahayana.
-These images of him were made of various precious stones by divine sages and blessed by the great Indian sage Perma Jungne.
-This deity performs the necessary function of spreading the doctrine of Buddha and purifying the sins of sentient beings.”
+“These two guardians of the threshold are representatives of the glorious Lekden Nakpo, the terrible Great (god), the Master of All Magical Powers,” the King said.
+“He is the executor of those who violate their sacred vows, but he is also an ally of those who follow the Mahayana.
+These images of him were made of various precious stones by the divine sages and blessed by the great Indian sage Perma Jungne.
+This deity performs the necessary function of spreading the doctrine of the Buddha and of purifying the sins of sentient beings.”

 Later, as they walked outside and observed the multiple stupa, Bon followers asked the King: “What are those monuments there that have a lot of eagle droppings rising on the roof, wheels of fat in the middle and a lot of dog dung at the base?”